 Manifestations of toxicity include:

-Inhaled devices hold many advantages over oral medication.
-It more accurately targets the intended site of action allowing for lower therapeutic doses, reduced systemic concentrations and reduced unwanted effects.
+Inhaled devices more accurately target the intended site of action (compared to oral options) allowing for lower therapeutic doses, reduced systemic concentrations and unwanted effects.

 There are disadvantages, effective administration via handheld inhalers may require a great deal of patient education.
 Compliance may be poor and effectiveness in severe disease is reduced.